 - Any combination of votes which does not result in a pass or fail as specified above must result in a deferred pass with conditions.
 This outcome implies that although the candidate's performance is acceptable in many respects, substantive revision of the dissertation and/or additional requirements of consequence are deemed necessary.

 Procedures to Follow in the Event of a Deferred Pass Outcome

-The Final Oral Examination Report is completed and returned to the Office of Research and Doctoral Studies no later than 24 hours after the final oral examination has been completed.
+The Final Oral Examination Report is completed and returned to the Office of Doctoral Studies no later than 24 hours after the final oral examination has been completed.

 The candidate must complete all designated revisions and requirements within one semester following that in which the final oral examination is held (exclusive of summer semesters).
-When the candidate has completed all necessary revisions and requirements, the Deferred Pass With Conditions Final Report Form (obtained by the dissertation committee chairperson from the Office of Research and Doctoral Studies) must be circulated among and signed by all original members of the final oral commission, and then returned to the Office of Research and Doctoral Studies with a copy of the candidate's document to be reviewed for format.
-In order for the candidate's outcome to be recorded as pass, at least four out of the five (or three out of four if the final oral commission consisted of four members) members of the final oral commission must indicate a pass vote on the above-mentioned form.
+When the candidate has completed all necessary revisions and requirements, the Deferred Pass With Conditions Final Report Form (obtained by the dissertation committee chairperson from the Office of Doctoral Studies) must be circulated among and signed by all original members of the final oral commission, and then returned to the Office of Doctoral Studies with a copy of the candidate's document to be reviewed for format.
+In order for the candidate's outcome to be recorded as pass, at least four out of the five (or three out of four if the final oral commission consisted of four members, or five out of six if the final oral commission consisted of six members) members of the final oral commission must indicate a pass vote on the above-mentioned form.

 Voting in the Event of the Absence of a Commission Member

-If any member of the five-member final oral commission is absent, the dissertation committee chairperson must secure permission from the Associate Dean for Research and Doctoral Studies to proceed with the final oral examination.
+If any member of the five-member final oral commission is absent, the dissertation committee chairperson must secure permission from the Vice Dean for Academic Affairs to proceed with the final oral examination.
 Assuming permission to proceed is granted, the information below applies to the voting procedures.

 If a dissertation committee member is absent, the following rules apply: